Csi 500 Operating Systems (3)

 Csi 521 Discrete Mathematics with Applications (3)

-Deeper coverage of the content of Csi 210 at the graduate level.
+Deep coverage of the content of discrete mathematics at the graduate level.
 Proofs by induction, recursive definitions, and combinatorial analysis.
 Introduction to recurrence equations, graph theory, and abstract algebra.
 Applications to proofs, correctness, and analysis of combinatorial and algebraic algorithms.
-Prerequisite: Csi 210 is recommended, or graduate standing.
+Prerequisite: Graduate CSI standing or permission of instructor.

 Csi 522 (Ece 520) Intro to VLSI (3)

 An introduction to Very Large Scale Integrated (VLSI) circuit design.
 The device, circuit, and system aspects of VLSI design are covered in an integrated fashion.
 Emphasis is placed on NMOS, PMOS and CMOS technology.
-Using transistors, simple gates such as XOR, AND, OR, AOI, OAI, and flip flops, are constructed and simulated using Cadence Design Systems tools.
-Verilog-A is used to provide input vectors and test the correctness of the output.
-Prerequisites: Either Ece 231 and Ece 300 or Csi 404 and Phy 415, or equivalent.
+Using transistors, simple gates such as XOR, AND, OR, AOI, OAI, and flip flops, are constructed and simulated using industry standard layout and simulation tools.
 Students who have received credit for IECE420 cannot receive credit for this course.
+Recommended prerequisites: Either Ece 231 and Ece 300 or Csi 404 and Phy 415, or equivalent.

 Csi 523 Computational Geometry (3)